neondatabase/neon/docs/rfcs/036-physical-replication.md

 the transaction information.
 That could lead to incorrect query results and data corruption later.
-However, as we fixed that, we introduced a new problem compared to what we had before: previously the replica would always start up, but after fixing that bug, it migh tnot.
-In a superficious way, the old behavior was better (but could lead to serious issues later!).
+However, as we fixed that, we introduced a new problem compared to what we had before: previously the replica would always start up, but after fixing that bug, it might not.
+In a superficial way, the old behavior was better (but could lead to serious issues later!).
 That made fixing that bug was very hard, because as we fixed it, we made things (superficially) worse for others.

 See https://github.com/neondatabase/neon/pull/7288 which fixed the